Early Booking Tips for an Unforgettable Christmas Party

 You need to know your numbers - how many attendees and how much per head you can spend.
 This is the basic filter for determining the size and type of venue, the anchor decision that will steer many of your planning decisions.
 If you are a big corporation you will need input from HR to estimate how many you need to accommodate next December.
 You also need sign off from procurement on per head costs and venue as they may have preferred venue partners.
 For smaller companies this is probably easier, and remember, you can also join a Shared Christmas Party Night (see below).

 2. Select Christmas Party Date

-December with the first and second weekends always the most popular.
-To secure these dates for private parties you need to book in Q1.
+The Christmas Party season runs from late November right up to the last weekend in December before Christmas day with the first and second weekends always the most popular.
+To secure these dates for private parties you need to book in Q1/2.
 Don’t fret if they are all booked up - consider one of the other date options.

 3. Consider Hiring an Event Management Company

 When dealing with large capacity Christmas parties it often makes sense to bring in the professionals.
 Luckily in Ireland we have an amazing array of really great event management companies that can work with you throughout your entire Christmas party journey.
 These events management companies work at all the major venues so they know what and who they’re dealing with and how to solve the challenges that will inevitably arise.
 They can save you time while ensuring your event delivers a festive wow factor and delights all attendees.

 Consider the following in choosing your Christmas party venue:

 Cost - Is there an all-inclusive package rate available or is everything priced à la carte.
 Consider room hire, menus, drinks reception, lighting, décor, AV, cloakroom, security, licenses etc.

 Location and parking - Stay within one hour peak travel time from work.
 Travel convenience is key.
 Many guests like to drive to the venue and collect their cars next day.
 Is there free parking?
 Do you have budget for bus transfers?

 Availability - What’s available on your preferred date?